gobikris/gobikris/README.md

 - 👋 Hi, I’m gobikrishna
-- 👀 I’m interested in Web Development
+- 👀 I’m a Full Stack Web Development
 - 🌱 I’m currently working as Full stack develpment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me